Timliuw/Randomization-Intervals/README.md

 * **Result**: The code will execute both our method (`Our_EMCI`) and the baselines, evaluating their correctness and confidence interval lengths, and save the outputs as new `.json` files.

 > **⚠️ Note**: Running all experiments from scratch for all datasets may take a significant amount of time.
 For quick verification, we highly recommend using Option 1 or 2 with the provided pre-computed `.json` files.

+## 📜 Credits & Acknowledgments

+* **Base Implementation**: Our implementation is built upon and extends the code provided by [Sun et al. (2023)](https://github.com/PrivateCI/DP_CI). [cite_start]We have modified the domain handling and fixed specific logic errors as detailed in the paper.
+* **Datasets**:
+  * **Banking Dataset**: Sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/bank+marketing).
+  * **Adult Dataset**: Sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/2/adult).
+  * **Airplane Dataset**: This dataset was sourced from Kaggle (original URL currently unavailable).
+It contains aircraft specifications, including model, capacity, and price.
+We specifically evaluate the capacity attribute, which ranges from 4 to 396 with a true median of 162.

+* **Documentation Note**: This README was refined with the assistance of large language models solely for improving language clarity and readability.
+The technical content, experimental logic, and codebase are the original work of the authors.